+NLSanalytic Jacobian (default: on)

-LSanalytic Jacobian (default: off) Enables analytical jacobian for linear strong components.
-Defaults to false acceptTooManyFields (default: off) Accepts passing records with more fields than expected to a function.
+Enables analytical jacobian for non-linear strong components without user-defined function calls, for that see forceNLSanalyticJacobian aliasConflicts (default: off)

+Accepts passing records with more fields than expected to a function.
 This is not allowed, but is used in Fluid.Dissipation.
 See https://trac.modelica.org/Modelica/ticket/1245 for details.